omrilitov/mongoose-plugin-seed/README.md

  - `seed` - function that returns the seed data (using required dependencies)
  - `dependencies (optional)` - dependencies to seed the data
+ - `drop (default=false)` - should drop existing collection instead of removing all documents

 ### createSeedModel